benzookapi/shopify-barebone-app-sample/README.md

 7. Create `shopify.app.toml` file in the root directory copied from [this page](https://shopify.dev/docs/apps/tools/cli/configuration) to replace `client_id` value with your `SHOPIFY_API_KEY` and add `use_legacy_install_flow = true` under `scopes = ...` line (check [the details](https://shopify.dev/docs/apps/tools/cli/configuration#access_scopes)).

-8. Execute `npm run deploy -- --reset` and follow its instruction (choose your partner account, connecting to the exising app, include your configuration on deploy = YES, etc.) which registers extensions to your exising app and create `/.env` file which has extensiton ids used by this sample app (For [Shopify Functions](https://shopify.dev/api/functions) deployment using [Rust](https://www.rust-lang.org/), you need [Cargo](https://doc.rust-lang.org/cargo/) Wasm package installed first by `cargo install cargo-wasi`).
+8. Execute `shopify app deploy -- --reset` and follow its instruction (choose your partner account, connecting to the exising app, include your configuration on deploy = YES, etc.) which registers extensions to your exising app and create `/.env` file which has extensiton ids used by this sample app (For [Shopify Functions](https://shopify.dev/api/functions) deployment using [Rust](https://www.rust-lang.org/), you need [Cargo](https://doc.rust-lang.org/cargo/) Wasm package installed first by `cargo install cargo-wasi`).

-9. For updating the extensions, execute `npm run deploy` (without `-- --reset`) to apply (upload) your local modified files to the created extensions (`-- --reset` is used for changing your targeted app only).
+9. For updating the extensions, execute `shopify app deploy` (without `-- --reset`) to apply (upload) your local modified files to the created extensions (`-- --reset` is used for changing your targeted app only).

 # How to install
 Access to the following endpoit.